The Mogamma

 The Mogamma is located in downtown Cairo to the south of Tahrir Square, which was, at the time, the newly designed "Liberation Square".

+In 2021, the Egyptian government vacated the building and it was announced that it will be rebuilt at a cost of $200 million as a luxury hotel called CairoHouse by the Chicago-based Oxford Capital Group, Global Ventures Group, and UAE-based Al Otaiba Investments.

 Function

-The Mogamma is an administrative governmental building, where all paper work is done by government agencies.
-For example, one can go there to process documents, get a driver's license, or be issued a visa.
-The governmental agencies that are located in the building include the Tax Evasion Investigations Offices, the Fire Fighting Organization, and the Passport Offices.
-The 14-story building is the workplace of 18,000–30,000 Egyptian public servants.
+The Mogamma was used as an administrative governmental building, handling the paperwork of government agencies.
+For example, one would go there to process documents, get a driver's license, or be issued a visa.
+The governmental agencies that were located in the building included the Tax Evasion Investigations Offices, the Fire Fighting Organization, and the Passport Offices.
+The 14-story building was the workplace of 18,000–30,000 Egyptian public servants.

 Structure and architecture

 The building was designed by Egyptian architect Mohamed Kamal Ismail, who also designed the High Court of Egypt's building, and planned the expansion of the Great Mosque of Mecca and Al-Masjid an-Nabawi in Saudi Arabia.
-The building was built in Modern Architectural Style, with little attention to the facade's ornamentation, and more focus on its practicality, as the building was planned to - at the time - have around four thousand employees.
+The building was built in Modern Architectural Style, with little attention to the facade's ornamentation, and more focus on its practicality, as the building was planned to - at the time - house around 4,000 employees.